riceissa/wikipedia-decline/README.markdown

   * We exported two trends at a time.
   * Each export included Michael Jackson, so that we could use that as a common "scale".
+    In particular, within each export, we divide by the maximum Michael Jackson value, so that in every export the maximum Michael Jackson value is assigned 1.
   * We only exported the data starting in the end of September 2011 (last 5 years).
 In particular, this means that the trend for Michael Jackson is fairly